thoughtbot/bitters/README.md

 2. Install [Bourbon](https://github.com/thoughtbot/bourbon#installation) (required) and [Neat](https://github.com/thoughtbot/neat#installation) (optional).

-3. Install the Bitters library into the current directory:
+3. Install the Bitters library into the current directory by running the following command at the command-line.
+If you're using Rails, run the command in `app/assets/stylesheets`:

   ```bash
   bitters install